float3/float3.github.io/content/blog/recursive-just-intonation.md

 ## What is this about?

-Recursive Just Intonation is a novel tuning system I invented up with during my highschool physics classes, while trying to come up with a solution to the dissonance of 12TET.
+Recursive Just Intonation is a novel tuning system I came up with during my highschool physics classes, while trying to find a solution to the dissonance of 12TET.
 Before i explain what it is I'll give a little background on tuning systems in general.

 ## Equal Temperament vs Just Intonation